-You have the option tonight of staying in the same hotel or you could have the unique experience of staying with a family in a village.
+You have the option tonight of staying in the same hotel or you could have the unique experience of staying with a family in a village, when you will be likely to see more birds, especially at dawn and towards dusk.
 To help you decide if this is for you, look at our HOMESTAY page.

 Day 11: Soroti to Murchison Falls National Park

 Today we leave early for Murchison Falls National Park, a 6 hour drive westwards along good tarmac roads.
 The name of the Park was derived from the incredible Murchison Falls, where the vast River Nile is forced through a 6 metre gap, apparently the most powerful water surge on the planet!
 The Nile divides the Park into two very different halves – most of the animal sightings are north of the Nile.
 There is a variety of accommodation available, both within the Park and just outside in Pakwach.